safeledger logo

 8. Apply for Visa: You can now apply for your investor visa and process visas for your family.

-Starting a sole proprietorship in the UAE is more affordable compared to other business structures.
+Starting a sole proprietorship in UAE is more affordable compared to other business structures.
 However, you must plan for both setup and ongoing costs to avoid surprises.
 The total cost to setup a UAE company depends on your business activity, location, and whether you are a local or a foreign investor.

 For local and GCC nationals, the total initial setup cost typically starts from AED 5,000, while for foreign investors, it can range from AED 15,000 to AED 25,000, which includes the Local Service Agent fee and basic office space.